How to Make Fresh Pink Guava Nectar

 We have a simple food press cone.
 The one we own was purchased about twenty years ago and made in Mexico.
-The video shows how it can be used for your guava nectar.
-It is worth years of service, low maintance and takes no money to operate.
+The video above shows how it can be used for your guava nectar.
+It is well-made, low maintenance, and requires no money to operate.

 Place a bowl under the sieve.
 Turn the sieve in the rack stand to aid in gleaning juice from the sides.

 A guava tree's growth habit is spindly.
 It constantly sheds leaves that get crisp and brown in a couple of days.
 The bark also peels off and drops in thin pieces.
 It is a messy tree.
 Deepwater it weekly just before the fruit starts to develop.